2v/2v.github.io/src/content/reading-list.md

 ## 2020
 ---
+* Mastering the Art of French Cooking (Julia Child)
 * Swann's Way (Proust, translated by Lydia Davis)
 * Getting Things Done (Allen)
 * The Lord of the Rings Trilogy (Tolkien)